 The island is home to dozens of hospitals, not to mention clinics and pharmacies.
 There are also several hospitals and other healthcare facilities in San Juan that have medical staff on-site around the clock.

 Public healthcare in Puerto Rico

 Public healthcare in Puerto Rico is managed under a government-run programme.
-This programme provides medical and healthcare services by means of contracting private health insurance companies.
+This programme provides medical and healthcare services through contracted private health insurance companies.

 Private healthcare and health insurance in Puerto Rico